abhigit84/Java-Application-CI-Project/README.md

 ADD.

-u can now see in server authentication token added that is -sonarqube-api-select it and save.
+u can now see in server authentication token added that is -sonarqube-api-select it and save. this sonarqube-api name is used in Jenkinsfile code while calling sonarcube quality check and qualitygate functions or groovy scripts .

 b)add docker hub credential id